Financial Aid & Scholarships

 Financial assistance is available through the department and its research programs in the form of scholarships, Teaching (TA) and Research Assistantships (RA).
 These positions are available to students who have demonstrated exceptional academic performance in their undergraduate or graduate institutions.
 The demand for TA and RA positions normally far exceeds the funds that are available, making such positions extremely competitive.
 Students are encouraged to seek their own support through external scholarships, fellowships, and grants.

 Financial aid from the department comes with certain expectations and constraints.
 Before receiving financial support, each student will be required to sign a legally binding agreement that should be carefully read and understood.
 By signing this contract, the student is committing to completing the Master’s of Science degree in Mechanical Engineering at Texas Tech University.
-A student who accepts any departmental financial support will not be allowed to transfer out of the Mechanical Engineering department.
+A student who accepts any departmental financial support will not be allowed to transfer out of the Department of Mechanical Engineering .

 - Students receiving any form of financial assistance from the department are required to carry 9 credit hours during each long semester and 6 credits hours during any summer session in which the student is receiving funding.